 Altium facilitates the ability for an organization to copy the content they need from a source server, and deliver it to a second target server – a process referred to simply as Server Data Acquisition.

-By acquiring design content, ownership is placed firmly in the hands of those that receive it, who are free to make local modifications and maintain the content as they desire moving forward.
-And by keeping a link between the acquired data and its original source, intelligent handling of the data can be performed, including notification when the source of any copied content is updated.
-So for example if, down the track, a change is made to a revision of a design item in the source server, the target server has the ability to update to that revision, resynchronizing with the 'mother ship' as it were.
+By acquiring design content, ownership is placed firmly in the hands of the receiving organization, who are free to make local modifications and maintain the content as they desire moving forward.
+And by keeping a link between the acquired data and its original source, intelligent handling of the data can be performed.
+So for example, if down the track, a change is made to a design item in the source server, the target server has the ability to update to that new revision, resynchronizing with the 'mother ship' as it were.
 And no matter if additional releases have been made to an item locally, there is always the possibility to revert to a previous revision from the source server – all by keeping a link back to the item's original source, or Origin.

 The Data Acquisition Service

 Data Acquisition is delivered as a service through the Altium Concord Pro platform.
 The Data Acquisition service is installed as part of the Altium Concord Pro installation.

 Verification that the Data Acquisition service is running can be performed from the Windows Internet Information Services (IIS) Manager panel – accessed from Window's Administrative Tools window.
 Simply check to confirm the following Application Pool is in the

 Checking that the IIS application pool related to the Data Acquisition service is started after installation of Altium Concord Pro.

 The following image provides a higher-level, graphical illustration of the data acquisition concept.
 The principles of data acquisition depicted are the same, regardless of the type of data being acquired.